Best daily deals

 Spotify allows you to play local files

-If you still have MP3 files saved to your computer from the old days and want to be able to listen to them in the same media player as your streamed music, you should get Spotify.
-TIDAL doesn’t allow any local file playback, which is a shame for listeners with vast libraries from the CD-ripping days.
+If you still have MP3 files saved to your computer from the old days and want to listen to them in the same media player as your streamed music, you should get Spotify.
+TIDAL doesn’t allow local file playback, which is a shame for listeners with vast libraries from the CD-ripping days.

-On both TIDAL and Spotify, you can download files for offline listening.
-Keep in mind that if you download a lossless FLAC file on TIDAL, it’s probably going to take up a lot of storage space on your device.
+You can download files for offline listening on both TIDAL and Spotify.
+However, if you download a lossless FLAC file on TIDAL, it will probably take up a lot of storage space on your device.

 Both services have easy car integration